 An IFTR conference usually lasts for at least five days.
 The conference structure consists of:

-Keynote Lectures are devoted to theatre scholars who are research experts on the conference theme.
-Keynote Lectures are sessions in their own right which are delivered to all conferees who wish to attend.
-Good keynote speakers set a high standard for all those presenting at the conference and sometimes spark debates around aspects of the theme that last for the duration of the conference.
+Keynotes are sessions in which all delegates gather to listen to a lecture given by theatre scholars who are research experts on the conference theme.
+Good keynote speakers set a high standard for all those presenting at the conference and often spark debates on aspects of the theme that last for the duration of the conference.

 Working Group Meetings

-Working Group Meetings are sessions during which Working Groups meet (each in their own designated venue) to work on their selected research focus for up to ten hours during the conference.
-The IFTR has a total of 24 Working Groups of which there are currently 23 extant Working Groups on a host of subject structured in five main categories:
+Working Group Meetings are sessions during which members of Working Groups gather (each in their own designated venue) to work on their selected research focus for up to ten hours during the conference.
+IFTR has the capacity for a maximum of 24 Working Groups that fall into five categories:

-- Drama in/and Performance: Samuel Beckett; Translation, Adaptation and Dramaturgy.
+Drama in/and Performance: Samuel Beckett; Translation, Adaptation & Dramaturgy

-- Stage Forms: Choreography and Corporeality; Music Theatre; Scenography; Intermediality in Theatre and Performance; Theatre Architecture.
+Stage Forms: Choreography and Corporeality; Music Theatre; Scenography; Theatre & Architecture

-- Theatre and Cultural Studies: Queer Futures; Political Performances; Performance and Religion; Popular Entertainments; Arabic Theatre; African Theatre and Performance; Feminist Research; Asian Theatre; Performance in Public Spaces; Performance and Disability.
+Theatre and Cultural Studies: Intermediality in Theatre & Performance; Queer Futures; Political Performances; Performance, Religion & Spirituality; Popular Entertainments; Arabic Theatre; African and Caribbean Theatre and Performance; Feminist Research; Asian Theatre; Performance and Disability

 New scholars present in specific panels called the New Scholars Forum.
 Up to five scholars present for 10 minutes each and then there is 30 minutes or more for discussion of all the papers.
-These panels are usually chaired or attended by senior scholars who also comment and contribute to the discussion.
-It is a marvelous learning opportunity.
-New Scholars don't have to present on the conference theme.
-They can present on their current research (eg for doctoral or post-doctoral purposes).
-The New Scholars also get to elect their own specific representative to the IFTR Executive Committee which meets at the beginning and end of each annual conference and actually runs the Federation.
+These panels are usually chaired and attended by senior scholars who also comment on and contribute to the discussion.
+It is a valuable learning opportunity.

 On the conference website each year, tourist outings before and after the conference are offered to all delegates (for a reasonable fee).
 So are theatre visits to performances and events, as well as at least one social gathering such as a cocktail party or closing party.
-Book launches are usually held at lunch or tea time and there are several book displays with publishing house representatives in attendance where everyone can browse and order books, or talk about a book you want to write.
+Book launches are usually held at lunch or teatime and there are several book displays with publishers in attendance.
+This means you have opportunities to browse, order books, or talk to a publisher about a book you propose to write.

-The Farwell Banquet takes place near the end of the conference and involves food, drink, dancing and invariably a lot of fun as conferees relax and unwind after a busy week.
-You pay extra for this and it is enjoyable, but you do not have to attend if it is unaffordable on your budget.
+The Farwell Banquet takes place near the end of the conference week and involves food, drink, dancing and invariably a lot of fun as conferees relax and unwind after a busy week.
+There is an additional charge for the banquet; like the membership fees the cost is discounted for students.

 The Conference Programme

-Conferences begin with registration where you must go and register for the conference and pay – if you have not already done so – and collect your conference pack.
-Within the first day there is usually an opening ceremony that introduces you to conferenceconvenor(s), the conference schedule, the IFTR leadership, and what to watch out for.
+Conferences begin with registration where you must go and register for the conference and pay – if you have not already done so online – and collect your conference pack.

 Thereafter the next four or five days are devoted to sessions of usually 90 minutes, interspersed by morning and afternoon refreshment breaks and a lunch hour.
-The sessions are allocated variously to Keynote Lectures; General Panel Presentations; Working Group Meetings; New Scholars Forum Panels and Workshops.
+Sessions are allocated to Keynote Lectures; General Panel Presentations; Working Group Meetings; New Scholars Forum Panels and Workshops, as outlined above.

-So you spend five days dashing from place to place, hearing and participating in many discussions.
-Most of the sessions arediscussion based.
-Many use audiovisual aids.
+In short, you spend five days dashing from place to place, hearing and participating in many discussions!
+Most of the sessions allow for and invite discussion; many use audiovisual aids.
 Some include performance and a few are studio workshops where you are on your feet participating.
-Whether you encounter the latter will depend upon the choices you make about what to attend.
+Whether you experience the latter will depend upon the choices you make about what to attend.

-- Wear your conference badge at all times throughout the conference so that people can address you by name and assume they know you and are friendly just because you are a fellow-conferee.
+- Wear your conference badge so that people can address you by name and engage with you on a friendly basis.

 - Keep your programme book, including the map of the conference venue and your laptop or smartphone, safely with you at all times so that you know what is happening when, and you know where to go.